cnabio/duffle/docs/104-claims.md

 Package managers provide a wealth of other features, but those three are standard across all package managers.
 (For example, most package managers also provide a way to query what packages are available for installation.)

 This proposal explains how CNAB records are generated such that continuity can be established across applications.
+In other words, this describes how CNAB bundles can be treated analogously to traditional packages.

 ## Managing State

 Fundamentally, package managers provide a state management layer to keep records of what was installed.
 For example, [homebrew](http://homebrew.sh), a popular macOS package manager, stores records for all installed software in `/usr/local/Cellar`.
 Helm, the package manager for Kubernetes, stores state records in Kubernetes ConfigMaps located in the system namespace.
-The Debian Apt system stores state in `/var/run` _WHERE?_.
+The Debian Apt system stores state in `/var/run`.
 In all of these cases, the stored state allows the package managing system to be able to answer (quickly) the question of whether a given package is installed.

 ```console
 $ brew info cscope